lothar243/CSCI150Lectures/module7.md

 loopSet.py
 ```

-You can instruct Python to loop through the container in a particular order by using `.sorted()` or `.reversed()`
+You can instruct Python to loop through the container in a particular order by using `sorted(my_iterable)` or `reversed(my_iterable)`

 ```bash
 vim loopSortedSet.py
 ```

-This is in addition to the ability to sort lists, but it doesn't change the order of the original item
+This is in addition to the ability to sort lists with `mylist.sort()`, but it doesn't change the order of the original item

 You can generate a sequence of numbers using the `range()` function